flyingwolfz/holoencoder-python-version/README.md

 Pretrained model is included, you can test the network in "loadmodel.py".

+The result is far from satisfaction, although it looks fine when the image is small.

 python版holoencoder(来自"High-speed computer-generated holography  using an autoencoder-based deep neural network").使用pytorch.

 Unet部分与THUHoloLab的matlab版相同（https://github.com/THUHoloLab/Holo-encoder ）。